-Adventurous - Distinguishes those who are conservative and prefer to stick to what they know (lower score) from those who are excited by variety, novelty and new ventures (higher score).
+Distinguishes those who are conservative and prefer to stick to what they know (lower score) from those who are excited by variety, novelty and new ventures (higher score).

-It may not be too surprising that those with military flight training also come out as more adventurous than those without the military training.
-This very subtheme may play a part in the choosing of the military life style in the era of the all-volunteer military.
-The variety, lifestyle, missions, and constant change are all a part of the equation of being in the military.
-While civilian pilots also have different missions (i.e. jobs), constantly on the move, unique lifestyles, etc. I think the fact that the civilian pilot has more control over what they do and how they do it, affects their response to questions for this subtheme.
-They may show their conservative side in staying with what they know or prefer to do and not change quite as often as those who trained and fly (flew) in the military.
+It may not be too surprising that those with military flight training also come out as more Adventurous than those without the military training.
+Indeed, this very subtheme may play a part in the choosing of the military lifestyle in the era of the all-volunteer military.
+The variety, lifestyle, missions, and constant change are all a central part of military life.
+While civilian pilots also have different missions (i.e. jobs), may be constantly on the move, and have unique lifestyles, etc. I think the fact that the civilian pilot has more control over what they do and how they do it affects their responses to questions for this subtheme.
+They may show their conservative side in staying with what they know or prefer to do and not change quite as often as those who trained and fly (or flew) in the military.

-Single vs Dual pilot and VFR vs IFR preferences.
+Single- vs Dual- Pilot & VFR vs IFR Preferences

 Social media is full of arguments about what criteria creates a safer flight.
-Arguments are often about the difference between one engine or multiple, one pilot or two, and VFR or Instrument Flight Rules (IFR).
-While this study was not intended to answer those questions some of that data was gathered as it pertains to decision making and communications.
+Arguments are often about the difference between one engine or multiple, one pilot or two, and VFR or IFR.
+While this study was not intended to answer those questions some data around these questions was gathered as it pertains to decision making and communications.

 The first question, whether we are safer with one engine or two, was not even asked, and the hypotheses made above when referencing training is not an attempt to compare numbers of engines.
 It was about the thinking and decision-making by pilots, and at this point is nothing more than speculation about how it affects decision-making.
 Below we will discuss the other two arguments, but we do not have enough data gathered at this time to do anything more than provide current hypotheses and hope more pilots and crew members will participate so that we can improve our findings.